afsalthaj/myblog/posts/2018-04-16-monad-transformers.markdown

 ## Monad Transformers in Scala

 This is a simplified explanation of Monad transformers in Scala.
-I highly recommend you reading my blog on "Birth on Monad Transformers through Compose" in Haskell once you get a gist of what monad transformer is from this blog.
+I highly recommend you reading my blog on "Birth of Monad Transformers through Compose" in Haskell once you get a gist of what monad transformer is from this blog.

 Let’s start with a question.

 Do you think the type List is a Monad?
 Yes, it has got a bind (flatMap) and unit (apply) method that satisfy the requirements to be monad + it follows monad laws.
-The monad list can be also be termed as an effect because “given a type A, lifting it (somehow) as List adds new capabilities to it, such that, we can now aggregate over A, find the sum of A and so on and so forth.
+The monad list can also be termed as an effect because “given a type A, lifting it (somehow) as List adds new capabilities to it, such that, we can now aggregate over A, find the sum of A and so on and so forth.
 The type A never had these capabilities when it was existing by itself, until we lifted it to become a List.
 That was a deep dive straight away.
 Let’s take a breath now and say — Well, if you lift your type to a Monadic Effect,